Knights and Armors

 Though hidden, they can still be struck from afar.

-breed of knight that specializes in fighting on uneven ground.
-Their
+are a special breed of knight that specializes in fighting on uneven ground.

-movement is of course relegated to sliding up and down the stairways and
+Their movement is of course relegated to sliding up and down the stairways

 by reaching back for a quick swipe.
 Jumping over a corner guard is tricky,